mAzurkovic/awesome-desktop-apps/README.md

 * [Termintor](https://launchpad.net/terminator) - A fully customizable and robust replacment for the default terminal. :penguin:

 ### Debugging

+* [Android ADT](https://developer.android.com/studio/tools/sdk/eclipse-adt.html) - Android Developer Tools (ADT) is a plugin for Eclipse that provides GUI-based access to many of the command-line Android SDK tools. :penguin: :apple: :house:

 ### Emulators

 * [Genymotion](https://www.genymotion.com/) - A fast and reliable Android emulator perfect for app development and debugging. :penguin: :apple: :house: